NU-CUCIS/CrossPropertyTL/README.md

 If you want to randomly initialize the weight of the last layer of the trained model as done in the work, set the `last_layer_with_weight` hyperparameter of the config file as `false`.

-You can use your own customized dataset as long as you correctly specify the training_data_path, val_data_path and test_data_path inside the config file.

-The above command runs a default task with an early stopping of 200 epochs on small dataset of formation energy.
-This sample task can be used without any changes to give an idea of how the ElemNet model can be used.
+The above command runs a default task with an early stopping of 200 epochs on small dataset of target property (formation energy).
+This sample task can be used without any changes so that the user can get an idea of how the ElemNet model works.
 The sample task should take about 1-2 minute on an average when a GPU is available and give a test set MAE of 0.28-0.32 eV after the model training is finished.

 Note: Your <a href="https://machinelearningmastery.com/different-results-each-time-in-machine-learning/">results may vary</a> given the stochastic nature of the algorithm or evaluation procedure, the size of the dataset, the target property to perform the regression modelling for or differences in numerical precision.
 Consider running the example a few times and compare the average outcome.